zunicd/Demographics-and-Health-Risks/README.md

 ### About Data

- The dataset `assets/data/data.csv` is based on 2014 ACS 1-year estimates from [US Census](https://data.census.gov/cedsci/).
+ The dataset *assets/data/data.csv* is based on 2014 ACS 1-year estimates from [US Census](https://data.census.gov/cedsci/).
 Columns in bold are used in our visualization.
 MOE stands for "margin of error."

-### Before You Begin

 - **Number of records:**     51
 - **Columns** (18):